-When the module is initialized, the self-tests are executed automatically at the loading time and the module enters FIPS mode if the self-tests pass.
-A kernel proc file is set to indicate if device is in FIPS 140-2 approved mode or in error state.
-The error state flag is used for the value of the process file /proc/sys/crypto/fips_status (return 0 if in FIPS mode; return 1 if in FIPS Error.)
-Users can check the module status from the main screen, start the Settings application, go to "About Phone", and status is displayed in the listings.
+When the module is initialized, the self-tests are executed automatically at the loading time and the module enters FIPS-Approved mode automatically if the self-tests pass.
+A kernel proc file is set to indicate if device is in FIPS-Approved mode or in error state.
+The error state flag is used for the value of the process file /proc/sys/crypto/fips_status (return 0 if in FIPS-Approved mode; return 1 if in FIPS Error.)